adrianbautista/data-science-course/assignments/102714_Project2_Idea.md

 For this assignment please answer the following questions (in a linkable markdown file or a gist):

 * If your dataset has changed since the first project, quickly describe your new dataset.
-* What is the data problem you are looking to address?
+* What is the target you are trying to predict?
-* What is your hypothesis?
+* What features will you use to predict your target?

 Reminder: the project itself will be due the following Monday, November 3.